 In the United Kingdom, information is issued by PGIM Limited with registered office: Grand Buildings, 1-3 Strand, Trafalgar Square, London, WC2N 5HR.
 PGIM Limited is authorised and regulated by the Financial Conduct Authority ("FCA") of the United Kingdom (Firm Reference Number 193418).
 In the European Economic Area ("EEA"), information is issued by PGIM Netherlands B.V. with registered office: Gustav Mahlerlaan 1212, 1081 LA Amsterdam, The Netherlands.
 PGIM Netherlands B.V. is, authorised by the Autoriteit Financiële Markten ("AFM") in the Netherlands (Registration number 15003620) and operating on the basis of a European passport.
 In certain EEA countries, information is, where permitted, presented by PGIM Limited in reliance of provisions, exemptions or licenses available to PGIM Limited under temporary permission arrangements following the exit of the United Kingdom from the European Union.
 These materials are issued by PGIM Limited and/or PGIM Netherlands B.V. to persons who are professional clients as defined under the rules of the FCA and/or to persons who are professional clients as defined in the relevant local implementation of Directive 2014/65/EU (MiFID II).
-Jennison Associates LLC, PGIM Limited & PGIM Netherlands B.V. are wholly owned subsidiaries of PGIM, Inc. the principal investment management business of Prudential Financial, Inc. ('PFI').
-PFI of M&G plc, incorporated in the United Kingdom.
+Jennison Associates LLC, PGIM Limited & PGIM Netherlands B.V. are wholly owned subsidiaries of PGIM, Inc. the principal investment management business of Prudential Financial, Inc. ("PFI").
+PFI of the United States is not affiliated in any manner with Prudential plc, incorporated in the United Kingdom or with Prudential Assurance Company, a subsidiary of M&G plc, incorporated in the United Kingdom.

-©2020 Prudential Financial, Inc. ('PFI') and its related entities.
+©2021 Prudential Financial, Inc. ('PFI') and its related entities.
 Jennison Associates, Jennison, the PGIM logo and the Rock symbol are service marks of PFI and its related entities, registered in many jurisdictions worldwide.